-<InputMode> FREQuency

-Center frequency is defined in terms of a frequency (in Hz).
-You can define the frequency with [SENSe:]FREQuency:
+<inputmode></inputmode> FREQuency Center frequency is defined in terms of a frequency (in Hz).
+You can define the frequency with [SENSe:]FREQuency: CENTER.
+CHANnel Center frequency is defined in terms of a channel.

-CENTer.

-CHANnel

-Center frequency is defined in terms of a channel.
 You can select the channel with [SENSe:]CHANnel.

-RST: FREQ

-Example: //Set the frequency mode to work with channel tables

-FREQ: INP: MODE CHAN

-See "Frequency Mode" on page 382 See "Signal Standard" on page 401
+RST: FREQ Example: //Set the frequency mode to work with channel tables FREQ:INP:MODE CHAN Manual operation: See "Frequency Mode" on page 376 See "Frequency Mode" on page 387 See "Signal Standard" on page 406